acquia/blt/docs/CONTRIBUTING.md

 - PRs must contain clear testing steps and justification, as well as all other information required by the pull request template.
 - PRs must pass automated tests before they will be reviewed.
 We recommend you run the tests locally before submitting (see below).
 - PRs must comply with Drupal coding standards and best practices as defined by the project maintainers.

-Pull requests will be reviewed by a BLT maintainer and are not subject to an SLA.
-If additional information or work is requested and no reply is received within a week, PRs may be closed.

 ## Developing BLT locally